tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 ![img_21.png](img_21.png)

 In this test case all the parameters are similar only the winding scheme is different from the last test case.
-Because of the different winding the initial rotor position is also different.
+Because of the different winding, the initial rotor position is also different.

 ![img_22.png](img_22.png)